 The Austrian presidential election, that is.

-…which was quite interesting, mostly for two reasons:
+…which was quite interesting, mostly for these reasons:

 None of the candidates of the conventional party were even close to progressing to the second round

 The high lead of alternative-party and independent candidates